nrf-rs/nrf-hal/examples/twi-ssd1306/README.md

-# I2C compatible Two-Wire Interface to OLED Display demo - Digital Pins
+# TWI master with SSD1306 display demo

-This demo uses the TWIM (Two-Wire Interface Master) peripheral along with the embedded_graphics library to draw "Hello Rust!" to an SSD1306 OLED screen.
-Note that you need to set a default feature to get this to compile.
+The I2C compatible Two-Wire Interface Master (TWIM) communicating with an SSD1306 OLED Display demo.
+This demo uses the TWIM peripheral along with the embedded_graphics library to draw "Hello Rust!" to an SSD1306 OLED screen.
+Note that you need to set a chip feature to get this to compile.

 TWI write example using an SSD1306 OLED display: https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf